spidey-169/testnets/celestia_network/Celestia/gentx/Gentx_ReadMe_SettingUp_Celestia_Network.md

 ## Pruning

-If you have a separate fullnode with NO pruning connecting to bridge node, then you can use pruning settings for validator node as default and connect bridge node to your fullnode.
+(a) If you have a separate fullnode with NO pruning connecting to bridge node, then you can use pruning settings for validator node as default and connect bridge node to your fullnode.

 I am choosing pruning for validator node, and will use an archive node/fullnode connected to bridge node.
 This is preferable as it isolated validator node from bridge/full-node and also allows fullnode to act as a backup failsafe validator node if needed.